 Brexit Travel Information

-The UK Government has confirmed that the earliest the UK will leave the European Union (EU) is Friday 12th April 2019, instead of the originally planned date of Friday 29th March 2019.
+The UK Government has confirmed that the earliest the UK will leave the European Union (EU) is 31st October 2019.

-The UK will still be a Member of the EU up until at least 12th April, meaning everything will remain the same during this period; people can continue to travel as they do now and travel businesses will continue to operate within the remit of EU regulation and legislation.
+The UK will still be a Member of the EU up until at 31st October 2019, meaning everything will remain the same during this period; people can continue to travel as they do now and travel businesses will continue to operate within the remit of EU regulation and legislation.

 The information below only covers areas where people can take reasonable action or put plans into place now.
 Areas where the situation is still unclear are not included, but the information will be updated once clarified.